Includes rules for all 50 states

 TIP

-Defendants may want to file their own lawsuit.
-In addition to theirright to defend themselves, defendants also have the opportunity to file a case against the plaintiff.
+Defendants might want to file a lawsuit against you.
+In addition to defending themselves, some defendants take the opportunity to file a case against the plaintiff.
 (See Chapters 10 and 12.)
-If you’re sued, you’ll want to do this if you lost money due to the same events the plaintiff complained about, and the plaintiff is legally responsible for your loss.
-Defendants’ claims commonly develop out of a situation in which both parties are negligent, such as a car accident.
-The question becomes each driver’s percentage of fault.
-If your claim is for less than the small claims court maximum, you can file there.
-If it’s for more, check your state’s rules.
-You’ll probably have to file your case in a different court (and have your opponent’s case transferred there).
-(See Chapter 10.)
+This situation could occur if a defendant lost money due to the same events the plaintiff is suing over, and the defendant will win if the judge finds the plaintiff legally responsible for the loss.
+Defendants’ claims are most common when both parties are negligent, such as in a car accident.
+In most states, the question becomes each driver’s percentage of fault.

 How to Use This Book

-Chapters 4–9 walk you through the procedural details.
-Small claims court is meant to be easy, but it still has rules about how much money you can sue for, who you can sue, what court you should bring your lawsuit in, and so forth.
-Chapters 10 and 11 are about the actual paperwork: How do you fill out your papers and deliver them to the defendant?
+Chapters 10 and 11 discuss the paperwork: How do you fill out forms and deliver them to the defendant?
 Chapter 12 explains what a defendant should do after being sued.
-Chapters 13-15 get you ready for your day in court, and Chapters 23 and 24 address how the judge issues a ruling, how to appeal, and how to collect your money if you’re successful.
+Chapters 13 through 15 prepare you for your day in court.
+Chapters 23 and 24 address how the judge issues a ruling, how to collect your money if you’re successful, and how to appeal an unexpectedly awful day in court.

-In Chapters 16–22, we discuss strategies you can use to handle common cases.
+In Chapters 16 through 22, we discuss strategies you can use to handle common cases.
 Even if your situation doesn’t fit neatly into one of the categories, read this material.
-By picking up a few hints here and a little information there, you should be able to piece together a good plan of action.
-For example, many of the suggestions on how to handle motor vehicle repair disputes can also be applied to cases involving major appliances such as a television, dishwasher, or dryer.
-However, these days, it would probably be cheaper to buy new.
+By picking up a few hints here and a little information there, you should be able to piece together a good action plan.
+For example, you can apply many suggestions on handling motor vehicle repair disputes to cases involving major appliances such as a television, dishwasher, or dryer.
+However, these days, it’s often cheaper to buy new.

 Customers Who Bought This Item Also Bought